Beautiful close up of the Nome II

 2x MIDI Outputs - DIN

-1x ANLG Clock - 3.5mm stereo TRS
+1x ANLG Clock (3.5mm stereo TRS - 2 outputs)

-1x AUDIO - 6.35mm stereo TRS
+1x AUDIO (6.35mm stereo TRS)

 -> with headphones/line switch

-Inputs 1x USB-C plug (power & communication)
+Inputs 1x USB-C plug (power & communication) device only

-1x Multi-function input (6.35mm stereo TRS)
+1x Multi-function input (6.35mm stereo TRS - 2 inputs)

 MIDI